phra/phra.github.io/posts/arbitrary-write-accessibility-tools.md

 - DiagHub: [https://googleprojectzero.blogspot.com/2018/04/windows-exploitation-tricks-exploiting.html](https://googleprojectzero.blogspot.com/2018/04/windows-exploitation-tricks-exploiting.html)
 - UsoSvc: [https://itm4n.github.io/usodllloader-part1/](https://itm4n.github.io/usodllloader-part1/)

-We may still have a possibility to abuse the accessibility tools to load our EXE/DLL by using the techniques showed above, but we need to face with the two following requirements:
+We may still have a possibility to abuse the accessibility tools to load our EXE/DLL by using the techniques showed above, but first of all we require RDP to be enabled and we need to ensure that we are able to properly connect to it, in particular if [Network Level Authentication (NLA)](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc732713(v=ws.11)?redirectedfrom=MSDN) is enabled, as per default after Windows Vista, since NLA requires the client to pre-authenticate before the graphical RDP session is created.

+So in order to use we need to meet the two following requirements:

 1. RDP is enabled
 2. **if NLA is enabled**, we need valid credentials of a `Remote Desktop User` group member or equivalent